 Email Jeremie Carreau

 Wendigo Lake Expeditions has seen Marc in many different roles since he started in 2011, mainly facilitating ACHIEVE Programs and as a REACH Instructor/Residential Care Worker.
-He is currently the Supervisor of the REACH Programs at Wendigo Lake Expeditions.
+He also served as Supervisor of the REACH Programs at Wendigo Lake Expeditions for three years until January 2019.
 Marc holds a Bachelor of Education from Nipissing University and has about 9 years of teaching experience in Canada as well as abroad.
 Marc has a strong relationship with teaching/education and the outdoors which led him to his position here at Wendigo Lake Expeditions.

 Email Marc Cloutier